 How to implement time tracking software and put your employees up for it?

-The main reason for implementing time tracking software in any company would be learning what are the employees up to, as well as understanding their (un)productive hours and their origin.
+The main reason to implement time tracking software in any company would be learning what are the employees up to, as well as understanding their (un)productive hours and their origin.
 With the help of this type of software, the management is able to realize how does the organization “breathe” and where lies a chance for improvement.
 This information enables the decision makers to rely on quantified facts and manage their human resources better.
 The effect of this system is important both for time management as well as overall long-term and strategic planning.

 However, many companies fear that using time tracking software will make employees feel as though Big Brother is watching, therefore jeopardizing morale of employees.
 So, how can a manager use time tracking software and improve employee morale at the same time?